scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 If a certificate’s public key is used to verify the signature of a control plane payload (`digitalSignature` attribute), it MUST be possible to trace back the private key used to sign the certificate.
 This is done by referencing the ISD-AS and the subject key identifier (via the `subjectKeyIdentifier` extension).
 For more information about the `subjectKeyIdentifier` extension (see [](#subject-key-id-ext)).

-If present, the `keyUsage` extension SHOULD be marked as "critical".
-That is, the `critical` Boolean attribute of this extension MUST be set to TRUE (the default is FALSE).
+If present, the `keyUsage` extension's  `critical` attribute MUST be set to TRUE.

 **Note**: If a certificate extension is marked "critical", the public key in the certificate SHOULD only be used for the purpose set in the critical extension.